ACCESS-NRI/access-om3-configs/documentation/docs/pages/Detailedpananinstructions.md

 # Optimisation

-It is slow.
-Some suggestions from Manodeep, Minghang and Anton on optimisation.
+This configurations is slow and below are some suggestions to help optimise the configuration and others like it.

-1. use sapphire rapids. requires extra lines in `config.yaml`
+1. use sapphire rapids.
+This requires an extra lines in `config.yaml`

 ```
 platform:
   nodesize: 104
   nodemem: 512
 ```

-2. try to monitor state using aps profiler requires adding
+Note that the ACCESS-NRI released executables are optised to work on saffhire rapids and we strongly suggest trying this.
-`modules: load: - intel-vtune/2025.0.1` in `config.yaml`, and `exe_prefix: aps`.
+2. try to monitor state using aps profiler.
+This requires adding `modules: load: - intel-vtune/2025.0.1` in `config.yaml`, and `exe_prefix: aps`.

 This seems to slow the model down.... but you can look at output by following instructions here https://www.intel.com/content/www/us/en/docs/vtune-profiler/cookbook/2025-0/profiling-mpi-applications.html